 The beaches of Denia There are 14 kilometers of beautiful sandy beaches in Denia.
 The beaches of Les Marines, Les Bovetes, Les Deveses and Els Palmars are ideal for family days.
 The water is clean and safe and is patrolled by lifeguards during high season, and boasts the European Blue Flag for its water quality.
 On the north side of Denia there are beautiful sandy beaches that are perfect for lazy days on the beach, swimming and long walks.
 These beaches have all the amenities you need.
 On the south side there is more cliffs and is perfect for diving, stuping and fishing.
 Read more about beaches in Denia

 Car hire in Denia

 If you need a rental car for your stay in Denia, it’s easiest to book it for pickup when you arrive at Alicante airport.
 Then you can easily return it when you return to your home country, and you do not need alternative transport to and from Alicante Airport.
 In most cases, this is less expensive than using small local suppliers in Denia.
-You can easily check and compare prices on car hire in Denia yourself using the search form below.
-Or you can read more Read about car hire in Denia
+Call booking +34 653 221 333 for cheap car hire in Denia.

 Climate in Denia